 Dr. Russell Blaylock, a neurosurgeon, neuro-research coordinator, health practitioner, and lecturer, was one of the first to put the pieces together.
 When it comes to the root cause of brain cell death, he cites three main culprits:

-There are several triggers to this starvation and super-hyper inflammation, but we can focus on seven, based on the findings of Drs.
+There are several triggers to this starvation and super-hyper inflammation, I’ve grouped them into seven based on the findings of Drs.
 Blaylock and Dale Bredesen.
 Dr. Bredesen was the first physician to publish a solution for the reversal of cognitive impairment.
 This knowledge, combined with studies and theories of other doctors (Drs.
 Edward Group, Datis Kharrazian, Thomas Lewis, Charles Gant, Alessio Fasano, Sidney MacDonald, Tom O’Bryan, Tom Suit, Raphael Kellman, David Perlmutter, Mark Hyman, Elizabeth Boham, Frank Lipman, Drew Ramsey, Ann Hathaway, and many others) can lead us to some long-sought answers about dementia.

-The following seven triggers, experienced separately on occasion but mostly in combination, are the leading causes of brain starvation and super-hyper inflammation in the brain:
+The following are these seven triggers, experienced separately on occasion but mostly in combination; they are the leading causes of brain starvation and super-hyper inflammation in the brain:

 The 7 Triggers to Alzheimer’s and Other Types of Dementia